RohithReddyGK/ADMET-X/README.md

 ## 🚀 Project Overview

-ADMET-AI aims to accelerate early-stage drug discovery by providing in-silico predictions of pharmacokinetic and toxicity properties, reducing the need for extensive laboratory experiments.
+ADMET-AI aims to accelerate early-stage drug discovery by providing in-silico predictions of pharmacokinetics and pharmacodynamics, reducing the need for extensive laboratory experiments.

 Key highlights:

-- Batch and single SMILES prediction
+- Batch and single SMILES prediction.
+- Downlodable report via CSV.
-- Interactive radar plots for ADMET visualization
+- Interactive radar plots for ADMET visualization.
-- Toxicity prediction integrated with traditional ADME properties
+- Toxicity prediction integrated with traditional ADME properties.
-- Support for drawing molecules and uploading files
+- Support for drawing molecules and uploading files.
 - Ready-to-deploy with Docker and Fly.io

 ---